Full question:

 Answer:

-It is important to file a proper response and/or motion after receiving a summons to avoid having a default judgment entered on your records.
-If you believe that you are not the proper person sought to be made a party to an action, and that there has been a mistake in identity, rather than a misnomer, it is possible to file a motion to dismiss the complaint and/or quash service of the summons.
+It's crucial to respond properly after receiving a summons to prevent a default judgment.
+If you believe you are not the correct person being sued and there has been a mistake in identity, you can file a motion to dismiss the complaint or quash the service of the summons.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.